Dorian8013/algo/docs/deploy-from-script-or-cloud-init-to-localhost.md

 ## Variables

 - `METHOD`: which method of the deployment to use.
-Possible values are local and cloud.
+Possible values are cloud.
 Default: cloud.
 The cloud method is intended to use in cloud-init deployments only.
 If you are not using cloud-init to deploy the server you have to use the local method.

 - `DNS_ADBLOCKING`: To install an ad blocking DNS resolver.
 Default: false.